huyvnnb/temp/README.md

 A landing page of my portfolio with simple HTML and CSS syntax

-I follow this tutorial: https://www.youtube.com/watch?v=RroDdybvu5s&t=807s
+I followed this tutorial: https://www.youtube.com/watch?v=RroDdybvu5s&t=807s

 Here is the demo: